Last updated: July 2026

 What is the stamp duty exemption threshold in Perth?

-First home buyers in metropolitan Perth get a full stamp duty exemption on homes up to $500,000 and a sliding concession up to $700,000.
+Since 7 May 2026, there's no separate Perth metro threshold.
+First home buyers anywhere in WA get a full stamp duty exemption on homes up to $600,000, with a sliding concession up to $800,000.

 Is regional WA stamp duty different for first home buyers?